digitalsparky/groanbot/README.md

 This project uses Golang with GO111MODULES enabled.

-You will need the following environment variables to build:
+You will need the following environment variables to deploy:

 ```
 AWS_ACCOUNT_ID="<your account id>" - [REQUIRED] - This defaults to "1111222233334444" and must be changed